Best Curl Creams for Wavy & Curly Hair That Define

 amika Curl Corps Defining Cream

-This is my personal favorite for days when I want definition without any heaviness.
-The amika Curl Corps Defining Cream is formulated specifically for wavy to loosely curly hair, and the texture reflects that focus.
-It sits somewhere between a leave-in conditioner and a styling cream, which makes it work unusually well as a foundation layer before other products.
+The amika Curl Corps Defining Cream gets enthusiastic reviews from women with wavy to loosely curly hair.
+It is formulated specifically for that texture range, and the feedback reflects that focus.
+Reviewers describe it as sitting somewhere between a leave-in conditioner and a styling cream, which makes it work unusually well as a foundation layer before other products.

-I started using this after a stylist suggested it for my texture specifically.
-She described it as "cream with the behavior of a styler," which is exactly accurate.
-It enhances what your hair naturally wants to do rather than trying to impose a different curl pattern on it.
-On my 2b-3a mix, it defines the waves I have without making them look product-heavy.
+One reviewer described it as "cream with the behavior of a styler," which captures it well.
+It enhances what hair naturally wants to do rather than trying to impose a different curl pattern on it.
+On 2b-3a textures, it defines waves without making them look product-heavy.

 The limitation is clear.
 If you have thick, coily hair that needs serious moisture, this will not provide enough.
 It is designed for waves and loose curls, not Type 4 textures.
 Using it on very dry or dense hair would leave you wanting something richer within the hour.